 A conveniently located hostel right next to Kowloon Park, this stylish spot in Tsim Sha Tsui is perfectly positioned for sightseeing.
 Offering female-only dorms plus private rooms for those who want a little bit of solitude, Urban Pack has plenty of options.

 In the heart of Causeway Bay, Yesinn caters to different types of travellers, from backpackers to young business travellers.
-Recently renovated with a swanky new rooftop garden, this spot provides mixed dorms or all-female dorms, with an array of free services such as a massage chair, coffee or tea, and, most importantly, free Wi-Fi.
+Recently renovated with a swanky new rooftop garden, this spot provides mixed dorms or all-female dorms, with an array of free services such as a massage chair, coffee or tea, free local calls and, most importantly, free wifi.

 Looking for a stay with a bit of history?
 Head to this Sham Shui Po hostel, which is a revitalised resettlement block originally built in 1954, now offering 129 rooms equipped with everything you’ll need for your stay in Hong Kong.
 Also home to a retro-style café and a heritage museum, this unique spot is a great place to start learning about old Hong Kong.